 What’s your background?

-I graduated from the University of New Mexico with a B.S. in Psychology and a B.S. in Biology before beginning a 23-year career with the State of South Dakota Child Protection Services.
-I started as a CPS worker and held positions in supervision and management in Child Protection, Foster Care Services, and Adoption as well as part of the training unit and implementation teams.
-I completed Action’s Supervisor as Safety Decision Makers (SSDM) program to enhance the implementation of the safety model while working with SD CPS.
-I have worked on various projects for Action since February 2015.
+I was born in South Dakota and raised in Albuquerque, NM.
+I graduated from the University of New Mexico with a B.S. in Psychology and a B.S. in Biology and received my master’s in public administration from the University of South Dakota.
+I have over 30 years of Child Protection Services experience including a 23-year career with the State of South Dakota Child Protection Services.
+I started as a child protection worker and held positions in supervision and management in child protection, foster care services, and adoption and was part of the training unit and implementation teams.
+While working with SD CPS, I completed Action’s Supervisor as Safety Decision Makers (SSDM) program to enhance the implementation of the safety model.
+I have worked with Action for Child Protection since February 2015 in a variety of jurisdictions providing implementation support for child welfare agencies, curriculum development, training for child welfare agencies to improve safety decisions and outcome, consultation, coaching, and fidelity reviews.

 What do you enjoy doing when you are not working?